Twins top Tigers 10-4 for 4-game sweep, close on wild card (Sep 24, 2017) | FOX Sports

 Jose Berrios (13-8) won for the first time since he beat the Chicago White Sox on Aug.
 30, allowing two runs and five hits in six innings.
 Farmer gave up five runs, eight hits and three walks in five innings.

-Brian Dozier’s second-inning RBI single and Zack Granite’s fourth-inning sacrifice fly built a 3-0 lead, and the Twins boosted their advantage to five runs in the fifth when Eddie Rosario had an RBI groundout and Eduardo Escobar singled in the run.

 Andrew Romine scored on a wild pitch and Alex Presley hit an RBI single in the fifth.
-Joe Maurer hit a two-run single in the sixth for a 7-2 lead.
 Ian Kinsler hit a two-run homer off Michael Tonkin in the ninth.

 WILSON